-- B. California and Federal Pricing Regulations Prohibit False "Original price" references and Out-Dated "Original price" references. - price for up to 90 days; or in the alternative, a seller may offer a discount from the original price of an item being offered by a competitor, within the relevant market, for up to 90 days.
+State and Federal Pricing Regulations Prohibit False "Original price" references and Out-Dated "Original price" references.

+14. Under California law, for instance, a seller may only discount an item from its own original price for up to 90 days; or in the alternative, a seller may offer a discount from the original price of an item being offered by a competitor, within the relevant market, for up to 90 days.
 In either scenario, a seller can only offer a "sale" from an original price for 90 days.
-At that point, on day 91, the seller has two options: the product must either return to its full original price, or the seller may continue to sell the product at the discounted price, as long as it discloses to the consumer the date on which the product was last offered for sale at its alleged former price.
-See Bus. & Prof. Code § 17501.
+At that point, on day 91, the seller has two options: the product must either return to its full original price or the seller may continue to sell the product at the discounted price as long as it discloses to the consumer the date on which the product was last offered for sale at its alleged former price.
+See BUS. & PROF. CODE § 17501.
 Under California law, a seller cannot use an old, outdated, "original price" as the basis for a sale or discount, unless it discloses to the consumer the date on which the prior original price was offered in the market.
+Id.

-Id. - 15.
-Additionally, laws in the State of California expressly prohibit making false or misleading statements of fact "concerning reasons for, existence of, or amounts of price reductions."
-See CAL.
-CIV.
-CODE § 1770(a)(13). - 16.
-Further, under the FTCA, when a seller offers a discount from its own, former original price, the original price is required to have been a price at which the seller held that item out for sale on a regular basis, for a commercially reasonable period of time.
+15. Additionally, under the FTCA, when a seller offers a discount from its own, 18 former original price, the original price is required to have been a price at which the seller held that item out for sale on a regular basis, for a commercially reasonable period of time.
 See 16 C.F.R. § 233.1(a) and (b).